cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

     :align: center
     :alt: Commodity trade flowchart

-Activity: Create fuel commodities
+Activity: Create fuel commodities (optional)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

 Let's build ``u-ore``, ``fresh-uox``, ``spent-uox``, and ``tails``, four commodities that will be traded in our simulation.
+Note that this part is **optional**, and is only needed if the user wants to specify the solution priority of each commodity.

 * ``u-ore`` : natural uranium that is mined
 * ``tails`` : waste from the enrichment process